Mark IV monorail: Design

 The Mark IV monorails were the first of the "Learjet" styled monorails used by Disney (long, sleek white trains with mid-level windows).
 The design was also used for the Mark V (Disneyland), Mark VI (WDW) and inspired the look of other systems such as the Las Vegas Monorail as well as systems in Asia.
 Each car featured brown interiors (seat material and carpet) with four double sided and two single (at the front and rear) bench seats which stretched the entire width of the car.
 The cars were accessed by doors which were automatically opened using a pneumatic system (a loud clunk would be heard and the doors would swing open at the press of a control button on the outside of the monorail near the driver door) and manually closed by a Cast Member (who would walk from one end of the train to the other with his hand out, pushing the doors shut as he walked by).
-Unlike the current Mark VI trains in use at Disney World, Mark IV's were shorter, the cabins were somewhat narrower, and had zero standing capacity.
-The trains were equipped with air conditioning and heating, and each window could be cracked open with a latch.
+Unlike the Mark VI trains in use at Disney World, Mark IV's were shorter, the cabins were somewhat narrower, and had no standing capacity; all passengers had to be seated.
+The trains were air conditioned and heated, and each window could be cracked open with a latch.
 The pilot's compartments (cabs) were not heated.
 Passengers in wheel chairs were boarded in the middle door of the third car.
 The door included an opposite hinged side that allowed the passenger to remain in their chair while boarding.
 Passengers in chairs were boarded using a metal ramp (the floor of the train was several inches higher than that of the station) and one bench seat folded up allowing the chair to be anchored securely for travel without inconvenience to the guest.

 Train identification

 Each train was identified by a colored stripe and given a name according to that color.
-The complete list of colors used is below.
-When Lime and Coral joined the fleet in 1984, to help visually identify Green from Lime and Pink from Coral, the Lime and Coral stripes had a delta (Δ) painted across doors 2 and 3 in the middle of each car.
-Monorail Lime's deltas were painted a dark blue in homage to the original Walt Disney World monorail cast's costume colors (lime and blue).
+When Lime and Coral joined the fleet in 1984, to help visually distinguish Green from Lime and Pink from Coral, the Lime and Coral stripes had a delta (Δ) painted across doors 2 and 3 in the middle of each car.
+Monorail Lime deltas were painted a dark blue in homage to the original Walt Disney World monorail cast's costume colors (lime and blue).
 Coral's band included white deltas.